Sandy1811/ParlAI/resources/apartment_search/nlu_training_data.md

 - Great, I got an apartment for you.
 - Good news is your search returned a result.
 - Yay, found an apartment for you.
+- I found a
+- Got a
+- There is a
 - Right, I have found an apartment that matches your search criteria.
 Its in the Gasometer, 61 square meters, and comes at 795 per month.
 Its on the 9th floor, does not have a balcony, but the block has an elevator and is next to a school and train station.
 - Great, there are Dyke Road apartments that would match your criteria.
 Its 25 square meters and costs 525 per month.
 Its on the first floor and does not have a balcony or an elevator.
 There is a park nearby.
 - OK, I found Brunswick Place apartments, which are located next to a beautiful park.
 The apartment is on the first floor, 30 square meters and costs 550 a month.
 It doesn't have a balcony and the building doesn't feature an elevator.